Update you browser

 Term 1

-During Critical Stories (45 credits), we will explore the foundational approaches of the programme, focusing on critical, cooperative and experimental storytelling methods, media ecologies and artefacts.
-We introduce you to diverse concepts and practices relevant to contemporary storytelling, media and communication during the unit.
-Working with others, we ask you to assemble a project that proposes, tests and evaluates inclusive forms of digital storytelling practice, using responsive methods to explore contexts and raise the visibility of urgent concerns in contemporary culture.
+During Critical Stories (45 credits), we will explore the foundational approaches of the programme, focusing on critical, co-operative and experimental storytelling methods, media ecologies and artefacts.
+During the unit you will be introduced to diverse concepts and practices relevant to contemporary storytelling, media and communication.
+Working with others, you will be asked to assemble a project that proposes, tests and evaluates inclusive forms of digital storytelling practice, using responsive methods to explore contexts and/or raise the visibility of urgent concerns in contemporary culture.

 Term 2

-Making Worlds with Others (15 credits) is a School-wide unit will allow you to work alongside students within and across the School.
-Working from the perspective of your practices and disciplines, you will develop a project that engages with others and creates mutual exchanges of ideas and understandings to create critically engaged situations and outcomes resulting in convivial knowledge exchange.
-Through collaborative learning and making, the unit will support you in understanding knowledge exchange and public engagement and how to situate your practice in these territories.
-The unit will also ask you to question how socially engaged practice can contribute to cultural understanding, co-researching and co-creating methods for knowing with not knowing about.
+The Making Worlds with Others (15 credits) School-wide unit will allow you to work alongside students within and across the School.
+Working from the perspective of your individual practices and disciplines, you will develop a project that engages with others and/or creates mutual exchanges of ideas and understandings, with the intention to create critically engaged situations and/or outcomes resulting in convivial knowledge exchange.
+Through collaborative learning and making the unit will support you in understanding knowledge exchange and public engagement and how you are to situate your own practice in these territories.
+The unit will also ask you to question how socially engaged practice can contribute to cultural understanding, co-researching and co-creating methods for knowing with, not knowing about.

-Immersive Enquiries (30 credits) focuses on working critically and experimentally with immersive environments, mobile platforms, and emerging areas of media practice to conceptualise, test and evaluate future directions.
-During the unit, we ask you to produce a prototype for an immersive storytelling environment and mobile platform that looks critically and collectively at real-world concerns and to collaborate with others to explore the changing effects of interactive time-based media on human communication, behaviour and experience.
+Immersive Enquiries (30 credits), focuses on working critically and experimentally with immersive environments, mobile platforms, and emerging areas of media practice to conceptualise, test and evaluate future directions.
+During the unit you will be asked to produce a prototype for an immersive storytelling environment and/or mobile platform that looks critically and collectively at real-world concerns, and to collaborate with others to explore the changing effects of interactive time-based media on human communication, behaviour and experience.

 Term 3

-The Independent Research Project (60 credits) allows you to work independently to develop a comprehensive programme of research-led practice, critically exploring a topic of your choosing through individual or collaborative approaches.
+In the Independent Research Project (IRP) (60 credits), you will have the opportunity to work independently to develop a comprehensive programme of research-led practice, critically exploring a topic of your own choosing through individual or collaborative approaches.
 The unit provides scope for you to bring together the core competencies, methods and processes you have developed during the programme and to define, contextualise, produce and evaluate a substantial body of creative and critical research.
-During the unit, we ask you to engage responsibly with storytelling perspectives and research methods and to address real-world concerns inclusively within your work.
-You will also be encouraged to hone your research, professional and leadership skills, articulate your future direction, and show how your practice contributes to debates at the forefront of the field.
+During the unit you will be asked to engage responsibly with storytelling perspectives and research methods, and to address real-world concerns inclusively within your work.
+You will also be encouraged to hone your research, professional and leadership skills, articulate your future direction, and show how your practice contributes to debates that are at the forefront of the field.

 AcrossRCA is a compulsory 30-credit unit which is delivered as part of all MA programmes.